Bringing Diversity from Diffusion Models to Semantic-Guided Face Asset Generation

-\paragraph{Interactive Avatar Creation System.} To facilitate validating the on-the-fly interactivity of the proposed method, a web application using browser rendering technologies is created. \Cref{fig:ui_supp} demonstrates the attributes editing function enabled by our method after creation.
-Users are presented with options to specify "General Facial Structure" attributes such as age, ethnicity, and gender, and "Detailed Facial Structure" features including the shape of the face, nose, ears, chin, and more.
-Users can see the results in the viewport and rotate the camera and light to inspect details of the generated result.
-From the technical side, the application employs a front-end system for rendering and a back-end system for providing services and hosting the web pages.
+We design an on-the-fly interactive web application based on the proposed method to validate its downstream application value. \Cref{fig:ui_supp} visualizes the interface for a 3D face asset creation and editing tool.
+The users are given options to specify "General Facial Structure" attributes such as age, ethnicity, and gender, and "Detailed Facial Structure" features including the shape of the face, nose, ears, chin, and more.
+The web application supports free-viewport manipulation and change of lighting for detailed inspection of the generated results.
+The application employs a front-end system for rendering and a back-end system for providing services and hosting the web pages.
 The front-end system uses the Unity game engine~\cite{Unity2022} and is built against the WebGL platform.
-All the generation requests regarding changes to age, ethnicity, and gender are sent back to the back-end for processing and returned to the front-end as asset files once ready.
+All queries on editing age, ethnicity, and gender are processed by the back-end system, which runs our proposed neural networks to generate the corresponding assets.
 The mesh object, albedo map, specular map, and displacement map are the major art assets dynamically generated by our models and saved on the cloud storage associated with an ID in our database for later reference.
-Changes to other facial feature settings are handled locally on the browser, and no new assets need to be generated by the server, so no significant delay is incurred at this stage to ensure an interactive editing experience.
-During local interactive modification, related assets, such as eye color textures and geometry offset presets, are hosted by the back-end server statically and are only loaded on demand.
-Changes to these interactively modifiable features are recorded in the database to make the result reproducible.
-The back-end system is implemented using ASP.NET Core~\cite{ASPNETCore} and is modularized, so the system's capabilities can be expanded with ease. \textit{Please check our supplementary materials for the demo video recordings and details}.
+Changes to other facial feature settings are handled locally on the browser, and no new assets are generated by the server.
+This design eliminates significant delay to ensure an interactive editing experience.
+In a local session, related assets, such as eye color textures and geometry offset presets, are stored on the back-end server and only loaded on demand.
+Changes to these modifiable features are updated in the database to allow reproducibility.
+The back-end system is implemented using ASP.NET Core~\cite{ASPNETCore} and modularized. \textit{Please refer to our supplementary materials for video recordings of the web application}.